tmcgilchrist/.emacs.d/README.md

 Things to try out or fix in no particular order.

-* enable coffee-script mode with flymake, currently flymake is locking up emacs.
-* enable javascript mode inside mumamo-mode so i get syntax highlighting within templates.
+* enable TRAMP mode
-* customise javascript mode so I get flymake, js-lint and fix the electric brackets support.
-* add snippets for jasmine tests.
 * customise where backup files are placed.
-* refactor init.el so I have more configuration files in a directory called "tim"
 * re-enable slime-mode for common-lisp
-* re-enable haskell-mode
 * c-mode, is this even required?
 Probably at some point.
-* learn all my damn keybindings
 * enable RI mode for rinari so I can lookup the documentation for Ruby/Rails code.
 * [el-get for Emacs](https://github.com/dimitri/el-get)
 * Git integration with Emacs
 * Snippet support using something like yasnippet
-* Switch to rinari mode when opening a rails project root.
-* enable TRAMP mode
 * etags support for searching on methods/classes
-* enabled Ruby documentation lookup using ri
 * enable [distel](https://github.com/massemanet/distel) for Erlang
+* enable javascript mode inside mumamo-mode so i get syntax highlighting within templates.
+* customise javascript mode so I get flymake, js-lint and fix the electric brackets support.
+* add snippets for jasmine tests.

 ## Resources ##